clane/A2A11yQuickstart/README.md

 ##Windows instructions

  * As an administrator install node.js and npm
- * Verify that you are running at least node v4.x.x and npm 3.x.x by running "node -v" and "npm -v" in a from the command prompt
+ * Verify that you are running at least node v4.x.x and npm 3.x.x by running "node -v" and "npm -v" from the command prompt
  * As an administrator install the latest version of chromedriver (2.25 at the time of this writing 12/7/2016)
  * Download or clone this project
  * Set the location of the chromedriver file in .\protractor.config.js as follows: